hkolasani/FHIR-SDOH-BigQueryML/README.md

 ## SDOH Data
 Conditions in the places where people live, learn, work, and play affect a wide range of health risks and outcomes.
 These conditions are known as social determinants of health (SDOH).

 Along with patient data like age, race, marital status, we'll be using SDOH factors like employment, food insecurity and transportation as some of features for predicting prediabetes.
 Ideally, the SDOH risk factors are compiled by collecting this information from the patient and associate them with their record.
 [The Gravity Project](https://www.hl7.org/gravity/) is building an interoperable data standard based on HL7 FHIR for representing SDOH related data for screening, diagnosis, planning, and interventions.
-The process of generating SDOH data as FHIR resources involves, Generating a FHIR Questionnaire for a specific LOINC panel like [Money and resources [PRAPARE]](https://loinc.org/93041-2/) and use the QuestionnaireResponse to build an Observation:
+The process of generating SDOH data as FHIR resources involves, Generating a FHIR Questionnaire for a specific LOINC panel like [Money and resources [PRAPARE]](https://loinc.org/93041-2/) and use the QuestionnaireResponse to build an [Observation](/LOINC-Observation.json).

 ```
 {